SaharGalimidi/SaharGalimidi/README.md

 <body>
   <h1 align="center">🎉 Welcome to my GitHub profile! 🎉</h1>
   <p>
-    I am a third-year computer science student 👨‍🎓💻, with a strong passion for software development and problem-solving.
+    I am a computer science student graduated 👨‍🎓💻, with a strong passion for software development and problem-solving.
   </p>

   <p>
     Throughout my studies, I have gained experience in a variety of programming languages and frameworks, including <code>Java</code>, <code>Python</code>,<code>C</code>, <code>MySQL</code> and more.
-I am always looking to expand my skillset and take on new challenges <strong>💪</strong>.
+I always want to expand my skill set and take on new challenges <strong>💪</strong>.
   </p>

   <p>
     On this page, you will find a selection of my personal projects and coursework <strong>💻</strong>, ranging from web applications to data analysis tools.
-I hope that you find these projects interesting and informative <strong>🤓</strong>.
+I hope you find these projects exciting and informative <strong>🤓</strong>.
   </p>

   <p>